 Dilated pupils denote a state of stimulation.
 This may be excitement, a response to fear or shock, or a sign of pain management.

 Your cat’s eyes will be dilated at various points throughout the day.
-This is a good sign as it means that your pet has sufficient stimulation throughout the day.
+This is a good sign as it means that your pet has sufficient stimulation.
 As long as they periodically return to normal, all is fine.

 My Cat’s Pupils are Constantly Dilated